lateralblast/oort/README.md

 ![alt tag](https://raw.githubusercontent.com/lateralblast/firith/master/firith.jpg)

+> Firith was the Sindarin name for the season in the Calendar of Imladris which > corresponds with a period
+> between autumn and winter, known as fading.
+> -- <cite>J. R. R. Tolkien</cite>

 > “And you, Ring-bearer,’ she said, turning to Frodo.
 ‘I come to you last who are not last in my thoughts.
 <br>
 > For you I have prepared this.’
 She held up a small crystal phial: it glittered as she moved it, and rays